r-a-h-u-l2325/social_engineering_report.md/README.md

 Case Studies of Phishing Attacks

 1) Google and Facebook(2013-2015)
-A lithuanian man created a fake company impersonating Quanta Computer,a legitimate taiwanese vendor that supplied hardware to both googlr and facebook.He registered a fraudulent company with a similar name and set up corresponding email addresses.He sent fake invoices and phishing emails requesting payments for services that appeared legitimate.Multiple payments were made to accounts controlled by the attacker.
+A lithuanian individual established an imitation company representing Quanta Computer, a genuine taiwanese supplier which sold hardware to googlr and facebook.He established a fake company with a similar name and created similar email addresses.He dispatched forged bills and phishing emails demanding payment for services that seemed genuine.Multiple payments were made to accounts owned by the attacker.

 Impact:- approximately $100 million was stolen.The stolen funds were transferred through Latvia,Cyprus,Slovakia,Lithuania,Hungary and Hong Kong to conceal their origin.

 Detection and Response:- U.S. law enforcement agencies, including the FBI, launched an international investigation.The man was arrested in lithuania in 2017,extradited to the U.S., and                             pleaded guilty.Some of the stolen funds were recovered.

 2) Sony Pictures Hack(2014)
-In sony pictures hack spear phishing emails were sent to sony employees,disguised as messages from apple requesting email and password verification.Employees fell for the scam and entered their credentials.Attackers used this information to penetrate deeper into the network.The attacker was later attributed to a hacker group known as 'Guardians of Peace' allegedly sponsored by North Korea.The initial attack occured in september 2014 but in november 2014, a massive breach had taken place.
+In sony pictures hack spear phishing emails were sent to sony employees,pretending to be messages from apple asking email and password verification.Employees got duped and logged in with their details.Attackers used these details to proceed further into the network.The attacker was later ascribed to a hacker group called 'Guardians of Peace' supposedly sponsored by North Korea.The first attack happened in september 2014 but in november 2014, a huge breach had occurred.

 Impact:-Leak of 100 terabytes of data including unreleased movies,personal employee data,executive emails with sensitive conversations,salary information and social security numbers.
         Financial damage estimated in million of dollors.